-Launch by Jeff Walker explains how you can make money launching and selling online product.
+Launch by Jeff Walker explains how you can make money launching and selling an online product.

 I find it extremely useful.